nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 In view of this, an additional place-holder parameter `searchFilter` has been included in the Appointment Management rc.3 specification.
 It is envisaged that this parameter will in future be used to specify these additional filtering parameters through the use of agreed valueSets.

-The following provides some examples of search filters valueSets in consideration to meet requiremens for future fine-grained slot filtering.
+The following provides some examples of search filters valueSets in consideration to meet requirements for future fine-grained slot filtering.

 | ValueSet System URI | Description |
 | --- | --- |